mkorman/uno-zen/DOCUMENTATION.md

 Just run `gulp` command in the theme terminal.
 Now you have a development scenario, and looks like this:

 ![](http://i.imgur.com/Gf4gPR2.png)

+If it fails to load, you may have to `npm install` some of the prerequisite packages listed in the gulpfile.coffee You may also have to do a `bower install`

 With the default `gulp` command you are automatically launching the task that will compile all assets and reload the server when those assets change.
 To do that, we use [BrowserSync](http://www.browsersync.io), which is set up as middleware between the theme and Ghost.
 You can connect different devices and see how the website is responsive as well.